Day Guests Visiting Resort Hotels

 Parking at Disney Springs

-Disney Springs offers complimentary self-parking.
+Disney Springs offers free admission and also free self-parking.
 There are three parking garages with direct access to Disney Springs, along with several surface parking lots and spaces for Guests with disabilities.

 We recommend the parking garages versus the surface lots in most cases.
 Most locals will only park in the garages, and it’s not hard to see why.
 First, the garages are shaded… a big bonus in the blazing Florida sun.
 Second, they tend to be the closest parking options to to the primary clusters of shops and restaurants.
 Finally, and no less important, they have a system of sensors which communicates how many spaces are available on each level.
 There are even green lights over each individual open space so you don’t have to drive up and down the rows to find a spot (though sometimes a parked motorcycle can trick the sensors into thinking a space is empty).